WaterMERN/ProjectPlanning/README.md

     - Helps people find someone near them to help out with small tasks around the house
         - Ex.) mowing the lawn, walking the dog, watering plants, etc.
         - could be useful for eldery people or someone who has a busy schedule
+        - (Ryan notes) a simple list of jobs with location, what pay is and basic contact for job owner?
+            - then users can just browse by location then temporary claim the job by clicking on the button
+            - job owners would then confirm job completed then it would disappear from database
 ### AnnieRae ideas
 - Find a friend travel app, that helps you connect to other travelers in your area .
 Could also add a functionality for what language they speak.
     - profile flags that show what activity user is looking for